All Episodes

 I don't give a damn.

-Use it on use a like a veterinarian pet medication at first and see how it plays out, and then maybe step over to humans and see who the test subjects will take it.
+And then maybe step over to humans and see who the test subjects will take it.

 They labor scared everybody forever.

-You know, I I was gonna talk about this the other day, and I thank you for the call.
+You know, I was going to talk about this the other day.

-There's a um, there's a guy you probably heard of, named I believe his name is Brian Johnson, big tech billionaire, and he does all kinds of like weird biohacking, life hacking stuff, and he kind of gets a bad reputation because some of the stuff he does is a little off the wall and out there and just straight up strange.
+And he kind of gets a bad reputation because some of the stuff he does is a little off the wall and out there and just straight up strange.

-And I'm reading this, and I'm thinking, you know, this guy kind of gets a bad rap, but the truth is he's actually doing kind of a great good for humanity.
+And I'm reading this and I'm thinking, you know, this guy kind of gets a bad rap, but the truth is, he's actually doing kind of a great good for humanity.

-He's he's basically made himself the test case for all these different biohacking procedures with blood and diet and UV light and uh hydraulic chambers or whatever all this other stuff he gets into is.
+He's basically made himself the test case for all these different biohacking procedures with blood and diet and UV light and hydraulic chambers or whatever all this other stuff he gets into is.

-And I'm sitting there like, you know, this guy gets a bad rap because he's weird and the stuff he's doing is strange, and you know, he's this billionaire elite guy.
+And I'm sitting there like, you know, this guy gets a bad rap because he's weird and the stuff he's doing is strange.

 It's expensive, but anybody could do it.

-And I'm thinking this guy is actually getting a bad rap.
+And I'm thinking, this guy is actually getting a bad rap.

 He's actually doing more to discover biohacking and life extension organically than anything big pharma's doing.

-And I was thinking about it, I was like, you know, that's this is something that's being completely misconstrued because of the the oddness of it all.
+I was like, you know, that's this is something that's being completely misconstrued because of the oddness of it all.

-But really, what Brian Johnson is doing is actually good for humanity.
+But really what Brian Johnson is doing is actually good for humanity.

 And I fully endorse it.

-Because there's so much stuff out there to extend your life organically.
+And I'm going to be, and I'm going to be, I'm going to be paying attention to it because there's so much stuff out there to extend your life organically.

 I don't even want to think, I don't want to think about plugging into a machine.